First Adopted 13th September 2016

 Penta as a Company ensures that every employee is expected and encouraged to report any concerns to management and act upon it.

 Under the Modern Slavery Act 2015 (“the Act”), modern slavery is a criminal offence.
 It can occur in various forms, including servitude, forced or compulsory labour and human trafficking, which would cause the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.
 This Policy has been created with the aim to prevent any opportunities for the modern slavery to occur within Penta’s business and its supply chain.
 Penta Consulting is committed to acting ethically and with integrity in all business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery does not take place in our business or businesses that Penta Consulting is involved with.

 - PREVENTION OF MODERN SLAVERY

-Penta is committed to ensuring that its business is carried out with transparency and that our approach to deal with modern slavery is spread across to our Contractors, Subcontractors and Clients and remains in line with the obligations under the Modern Slavery Act 2015.
-Our processes are drafted in a specific way that helps enforcing specific prohibitions against the use of forced, compulsory or trafficked labour.
-All our Contractors, Subcontractors and Clients are expected to act with the same approach.
+Penta is committed to ensuring that its business is carried out with transparency and that our approach to deal with modern slavery is spread across to our Contractors, Subcontractors and Clients, and remains in line with the obligations under the Modern Slavery Act 2015.
+Our processes are drafted in a specific way that helps to enforce specific prohibitions against the use of forced, compulsory or trafficked labour.
+All of our Contractors, Subcontractors and Clients are expected to act with the same approach.

 As part of our obligations under the Act we implemented the following measures: